jemmy512/book-notes/C++/C++CoreGuidelines.md

 * F.43: Never (directly or indirectly) return a pointer or a reference to a local object

-* F.44: Return a T& when copy is undesirable and “returning no object" isn’t needed
+* F.44: Return a T& when copy is undesirable and "returning no object" isn’t needed

 * F.45: Don’t return a T&&